 AGD_ADM.1.1C The administrator guidance shall describe the administrative functions and interfaces available to the administrator of the TOE.
+ACD ADM 12C The administrator guidence shall describe how to administer the TFO in a

 AGD_ADM.1.2C The administrator guidance shall describe how to administer the TEO in a secure manner.

 AGD_ADM.1.3C The administrator guidance shall contain warnings about functions and privileges that should be controlled in a secure processing environment.

-AGD_ADM.1.4C The administrator guidance shall describe all assumptions regarding user behavior that are relevant to secure operation of the TOE AGD_ADM.1.5C The administrator guidance shall describe all security parameters under the control of the administrator, indicating secure values as appropriate.
-AGD_ADM.1.6C The administrator guidance shall describe each type of security relevant event relative to the administrative function that need to be performed, including changing the security characteristics of entities under the control of the TSF.
-AGD_ADM.1.7C The administrator guidance shall describe be consistent with all other documentation supplied for evaluation.
-AGD_ADM.1.8C The administrator guidance shall describe all security requirements for the IT environment that are relevant to the administrator.
+AGD_ADM.1.4C The administrator guidance shall describe all assumptions regarding user behavior that are relevant to secure operation of the TOE control of the administrator, indicating secure values as appropriate.

+AGD_ADM.1.5C The administrator guidance shall describe all security parameters under the event relative to the administrative function that need to be performed, including changing the security characteristics of entities under the control of the TSF.

+AGD_ADM.1.6C The administrator guidance shall describe each type of security relevant documentation supplied for evaluation.

+AGD_ADM.1.7C The administrator guidance shall describe be consistent with all other

+AGD_ADM.1.8C The administrator guidance shall describe all security requirements for the

+IT environment that are relevant to the administrator.